AKS-DHLAB/AKS_DHLab_Website/_members/Baro.md

 ## Research Projects
-* 2024.09.~2030.08. / National Research Foundation of Korea: **Database Construction of East Asian Language Materials Recorded in Hunminjeongeum from the Early Modern Period** / Co-Researcher (Principal Investigator: Sim So-hee)
+* 2024.09.~2030.08. / National Research Foundation of Korea (NRF) Humanities and Social Sciences Research Institute Support Project_Pure Academic Research Type: **Establishment of a DB for Early Modern East Asian Language Materials Recorded in Hunminjeongeum** / Co-Researcher (Principal Investigator: Sim So-hee) / 1,560,000,000
+* 2025.09.~2026.02. / **The Academy of Korean Studies: A Study on the Establishment of a Platform for Generating Multilingual and Multilayered Cultural Heritage Descriptions for AI Smart Docent Implementation: Focusing on Joseon Dynasty Buddhist Paintings** / Principal Investigator / 16,000,000
-* 2025.01.~2025.12. / The Academy of Korean Studies: **Research on Meritorious Retainers Enshrined in Jongmyo Shrine during the Joseon Dynasty** / Principal Investigator
+* 2025.01.~2025.12. / **The Academy of Korean Studies Collaborative Research Project: A Study on the Meritorious Retainers Enshrined in the Jongmyo Shrine during the Joseon Dynasty** / Principal Investigator / 35,000,000
+* 2025.10.~2025.10. / **Chungbuk Institute of History and Culture: Writing and Supervising English Explanatory Texts for Cheongju City Cultural Heritage Signboards in 2025** / Principal Investigator / 1,590,000
-* 2025.04.25 - 2025.11.20 / Honam Academy of Korean Studies: **Semantic Data and Server Management Services** / Principal Investigator
+* 2025.04.25~2025.11.20. / **Honam Academy of Korean Studies Foundation: Semantic Data and Server Management Services** / Principal Investigator / 106,272,000

 * 2022.07.~2025.06. / National Research Foundation of Korea: **Convergence Research on Deep Learning-based AI Novel Generation in Collaboration with Humans** / Co-Researcher (Principal Investigator: Yoon Mi-sun)
 * 2024.09.~2025.02. / The Academy of Korean Studies: **Ontology Design and Linked Open Data (LOD) System Construction for "Inmulgo" (人物考) Compiled by King Jeongjo's Order** / Principal Investigator
 * 2024.03.~2024.08. / The Academy of Korean Studies: **Analysis of Preceding Models and Development of Educational Content for Old Document Data Design** / Principal Investigator
 * 2023.09.~2024.02. / The Academy of Korean Studies: **Exploration of Preceding Ontology Models and Education for Building a Korean Studies Semantic Web** / Principal Investigator